 These services offer regular one-to-one therapy, group therapy, intensive and non-intensive courses and therapy via video call (teletherapy).

-Some of these are services are provided by the NHS and only available locally.
+Some of these are provided by the NHS and only available locally.
 Other NHS services, like Airedale NHS Foundation Trust and the Michael Palin Centre, are also available to people outside of the area with support from your GP.
 Services like City Lit, the McGuire Programme and the Starfish Project are not NHS.

 You may find that there is no NHS service for people who stammer in your area.
 If that’s the case then look at other providers, look into the Teletherapy option or see our information about private therapy (see the bottom of the page at this link).